Everything I know about managing remote employees, I learned the hard way.

 When an employee is having a problem, I know now to search for the root cause instead of just slapping a fresh coat of paint on a broken-down car.

 Again, one-on-ones are the ideal time to ask these probing questions since the same questions take on a totally different tone when asked in an intimate, conversational setting.
-If you send an employee a Slack message asking, “Why is this late again??” they will likely get frustrated, defensive, or demoralized.
-But if you take time on a video call to probe into why something is going wrong and ask how you can help them fix the problem, they’ll feel cared for and listened to.
+If you send an employee a Slack message asking, “Why is this late again??” they’ll feel defensive or demoralized.
+But if you have a video call to probe into why something is going wrong and ask how you can help them, they’ll feel cared for and listened to.

 Managing Remote Employees with Heart

-My favorite part of being a manager is nurturing relationships: watching my team members grow, guiding them through hard times, and celebrating their victories.
-For many years, I thought the only way I could do that was to keep my team close at hand, but these days, part of supporting my team means letting them work in the way that makes sense for them.
+My favorite part of being a manager is nurturing relationships.
+I love watching my team members grow, guiding them through hard times, and celebrating their victories.
+For many years, I thought the only way I could do that was to keep my team close at hand.
+But these days, part of supporting my team means letting them work in the way that makes sense for them.
 I can let an employee stay home with a sick kid without them worrying they’re being judged for it.
 I can respect an employee who finds the office distracting and works better on their own.

 I’ve built the skills–and at Uptick I’m helping to build the tools–to ensure that we can continue to have the kind of meaningful relationships that make work worthwhile, wherever we are on the globe.